ryujinx-mirror/ryujinx/README.md

 ## Notice

-As of now, this repository simply serves as a downstream fork of the original Ryujinx project, and won't be accepting any new changes until further information arises.
+As of now, this repository serves simply as a downstream fork of the original Ryujinx project, and won't be accepting any new changes until further information arises.

-**If we can acquire the `Ryujinx` name on GitHub, ownership of this organization can also be transferred to someone else from the original Ryujinx team.**

 ___